Skip to main content

 Savanna sitting on the steps outside The Met museum in NYC, with black and white shoes

 Hi!
 My name is Savanna.
-I am 20 years old, and I am a 2x Hodgkin lymphoma survivor.
+I am 20 years old, and I am a 2x Hodgkin lymphoma (HL) survivor.
 After being sick for nearly a year and half my freshman year at college, I was unfavorably diagnosed, Stage IV in November 2017.

 I had every symptom in the book.
 I saw every doctor imaginable, but still wasn’t given a diagnosis.
 So, I became my own advocate, and took myself to walk-in clinics and ERs until I had an answer.